 Table 2 depicts univariable and multivariable analyses assessing bRFS as the main outcome measure.
-On both univariable and multivariable analysis, only presence of CIS was a statistically significant predictor of local bladder recurrence with a calculated Hazard Ratio of 2.13 (95% CI [1.06 - 4.27]) and p-value of 0.0045.
+On both univariable and multivariable analysis, only presence of CIS was a statistically significant predictor of local bladder recurrence, with a calculated hazard ratio of 2.13 (95% confidence interval [CI] 1.06-4.27) and p=0.0045.
 The bRFS in patients without concomitant CIS was 76% compared to 29% in patients with CIS.
-A subgroup analysis of patients with CIS is illustrated in figure 2.
-The bRFS rates were similar between patients who received neoadjuvant chemotherapy (31%) and patients who didn't (27%) (p=0.49).
-We noted that the disease-free survival was higher in patients with CIS who had NAC (26% in NAC-TMT vs 19% in TMT) (p= 0.19) (fig 2b).
-Moreover, the OS in patients with CIS who had NAC plus TMT was higher than that of patients who had TMT only (82% versus 68%) (p=0.57) (fig 2c).
-However, it should be mentioned that these results were not statistically significant.
+A subgroup analysis of patients with CIS is illustrated in Fig. 2.
+The bRFS rates were similar between patients who received NAC (31%) and patients who did not (27%) (p=0.49).
+We noted that the disease-free survival was higher in patients with CIS who had NAC (26%)